TDM — Table Implementation

 Load Flow

-• The load flow gets a list of input parameters from the TDM execution processes and returns the number of loaded records.
-Duplicate the LoadTableByQuery flow (located in the TDM_TableLevel LU) to get the load flow template and customize the load logic.
+• The load flow receives a list of input parameters from the TDM execution processes and returns the number of loaded records.
+Duplicate the LoadTableByQuery flow (located in the TDM_TableLevel LU) in order to implement the load template and customize the load logic.

-• Note that if you use Fabric 8.1.6 and above, you must manually add the __active_environment input parameter to the DbCommand/DbLoad actors.
-Set this parameter as Const and populate it with any value, e.g., target.
-See an example in the LoadTableByQuery flow.
-This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
-The __active_environment parameter is needed in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.
+• Note that if you use Fabric V8.1.6 and above, you must manually add the __active_environment input parameter to the DbCommand and/or DbLoad Actors; set this parameter as Const and populate it with any value (e.g., target).
+Adding the __active_environment input parameter enables refreshing the environment, updating it to be the target environment in the load flow, and running the load in the target environment.
+This parameter is already included in the duplicated LoadTableByQuery flow (DbLoad Actor).

 Delete Flow

-• The delete flow gets a list of input parameters from the TDM execution processes and deletes the table before the load.
-Duplicate the DeleteTableByDBCommand flow (located in the TDM_TableLevel LU) to get the delete flow template and to customize the delete logic.
+• The delete flow receives a list of input parameters from the TDM execution processes and deletes the table before the load.
+Duplicate the DeleteTableByDBCommand flow (located in the TDM_TableLevel LU) in order to implement the delete template and customize the delete logic.

 Previous